IrvingZha0/lab-bcos/docs/Group signature&Ring signature.md

 - **Case 1**： Members (Consumer user) or subordinates organization in the organization on behalf of the organization put group signature information to the blockchain.
 When verifiers want to verify the group signature, they can only know which group the signature belongs but cannot know who is the signer.
 So group signature can keep signer anonymity and make sure the signature cannot be modified.
 Group signature can be used for auctions, anonymous deposits and credit reports etc.
-- **Case 2**：The business user sends the generated group signature to the consortium chain organization (such as webank) through AMOP, and the organization unified put the collected group signature information (such as bidding, reconciliation, etc.) to the blockchain.
+- **Case 2**：The business user sends the generated group signature to the consortium blockchain organization (such as webank) through AMOP, and the organization unified put the collected group signature information (such as bidding, reconciliation, etc.) to the blockchain.
 When verifiers want to verify the group signature, they cannot know who is the signer thus to keep signer anonymity.
 But the regulator can track the signer information through trusted third parties to ensure the traceability of the signature.

 <br>